whitneyburton/portfolios/20151002-Robert_Cornell-m3.markdown

 ### Scores
 * Completion: 2
-  * Note: For this project I did not follow the rubric exactly, rather, added Tumblr functionality to an existing app that I had built during break and therefore had not looked at all the requirements.
+  * Note: For this project I did not follow the rubric exactly, rather, I added Tumblr functionality to an existing blog engine app that I had built during the intermission week and therefore had not looked at all the requirements.
 I did clear this with Jorge before doing it.

 * Organization: 4
 * Test-Driven Development: 3